-The internal DNS of the MX-ONE Service Nodes are configured automatically at installation.
-Here the base addresses are used.
-This internal DNS must not be modified.
+The internal DNS of the MX-ONE System is configured automatically at installation.
+Here, the base addresses are used.
+The internal DNS must not be modified.

 If the user wants DNS entries for phone server records the address to the customer local DNS should be specified.